 The Tongass National Forest is a 16.7 million acre national forest located in Alaska.
 It’s the largest national forest in the United States!
 While much of the forest is remote and can only be accessed by plane or boat (a lot of the forest is located on small Alaskan islands), there are still a plethora of hiking trails, lakes, and other must-see sites.
 There is truly no other experience as intimate as a seaside ceremony on a small private island.

-If you want more information about the forest, check out my free Alaska Elopement Guide!
+If you want more information about the forest, check out my Alaska Elopement Guide!

 Mt.
 Shasta

 Mt.
 Shasta is a true hidden gem and one of my best kept secrets, though I love sharing this location with my couples.
 Mt.
-Shasta is located in Northern California and is the 5th tallest mountain in the state.
+Shasta is located in Northern California and is the 5th tallest mountain in the state and 2nd tallest in the Cascade Range.
 Around Mt.
 Shasta, you can find lakes, forests, waterfalls, and so much more.
-This location is just an hour from where I live, so I have a list of incredible off-the-beaten-path locations i love sharing with my couples.
+I’m a local to the area, so I have a list of incredible off-the-beaten-path locations I love sharing with my couples.

-If you want more information about this location, check out my free mini Mt.
+If you want more information about this location, check out my mini Mt.
 Shasta Elopement Guide!

 Samuel H. Boardman State Park

 Samuel H. Boardman State Park is located in Southern Oregon in a small town called Brookings.
 Over the past few years, this location has grown in popularity, but for good reason.
 The scenery here is unreal!
 Sand dunes, hidden beaches, and cliffside views are just some of the sites to see in this area.
-This is one of my favorite places to shoot, and hands-down one of the best places to elope in the PNW.
+This is one of my favorite places to shoot and hands-down one of the best places to elope in the PNW.
+Plus, it’s right next door to Redwood National Park, so you can experience a variety of different sceneries on your elopement day.

-If you want more information about the park, check out my free Oregon Elopement Guide!
+If you want more information about the park, check out my Oregon Elopement Guide!

 Columbia River Gorge

-If you love waterfalls, Columbia River Gorge is the PNW elopement location for you.
+If you love waterfalls, the Columbia River Gorge is the PNW elopement location for you.
 Located between the Oregon and Washington border, the Columbia River Gorge has over 90 waterfalls on the Oregon side alone!
 This is a very popular location during the summer months, as there are hundreds of hiking trails, biking paths, and of course, waterfalls to explore.
+In the summer, depending on where you go, you may need a driving permit as the area is bustling with traffic that time of year.

-If you want more information about the Columbia River Gorge, check out my free Oregon Elopement Guide!
+If you want more information about the Columbia River Gorge, check out my Oregon Elopement Guide!

 Snoqualmie

-Snoqualmie is another one of those hidden gem locations in the PNW.
+Snoqualmie is another one of those hidden gem locations to explore for your PNW elopement.
 Similar to Mt.
 Shasta, this area has some incredible mountain views, waterfalls, and lakes.
 Snoqualmie is a small mountain town a few miles east of Seattle.
 In the winter, this town transforms into a winter wonderland, with ski resorts and luxurious lodging.
-In the summer, crowds flock to the area to see some of Washington’s most powerfull waterfalls.
+In the summer, crowds flock to the area to see some of Washington’s most powerful waterfalls.

-If you want more information about this location, check out my free Washington State Elopement Guide!
+If you want more information about this location, check out my Washington State Elopement Guide!

 Ecola State Park

-If you want more information about the park, check out my free Oregon Elopement Guide!
+If you want more information about the park, check out my Oregon Elopement Guide!

 Mount Rainier National Park